mhumph/zenboard/README.md

 We believe that your team can achieve great things.

-You don't need the world's most talented individuals, but you do need great teamwork.

-You need laser focus, deep collaboration and "user-centricity".
+You don't need the world's most talented individuals, but you do need laser focus, deep collaboration and "user-centricity".

 Zenboard is a team board that makes all of this easier.
-Read more [here](https://yojava.wordpress.com/2018/01/01/give-your-team-superpowers/).
+Read more [here](https://yojava.wordpress.com/2020/01/15/team-superpowers-awesome-board/).

 ## Status